Mre-Dennis-Kinuthia/pesa_popote/README.md

 ---

-Thank you for choosing Pesa Popote!
-We're excited to have you on board.
 Get ready to make payments like never before.
-Let's go popote!
+Let's go popote ✨💰✨

 Disclaimer: Pesa Popote is not responsible for any sudden urge to break into a dance routine when money arrives in your account.
 But hey, who can blame you?
 Money makes us all a little happier!